efrecon/unforge/README.md

 ## Speed

-On a large repository, `ungit` is likely to be quicker because all `git` operations are run within the remote's forge infrastructure (and file systems).
+On a large repository, `unforge` is likely to be quicker because all `git` operations are run within the remote's forge infrastructure (and file systems).
 For example, the following timed `git` command: